tommanni/lab-instrument-registry/README.md

 # (first run installs Docker images, PyTorch deps, and ML models—expect a slow boot)

 # 2. Import your data (optional), file needs to be in the Backend directory under root
-# this also preprocesses
+# this also preprocesses instruments for embeddings and translations
 make import-csv FILE=your-data.csv

-# 3.1 Install dependencies (first time only) with
+# 3.1 Install frontend dependencies (first time only) with
 make frontend-install

 # 3.2 Start frontend in dev mode